vihari2/output-first-english/README.md

 <ul>
   <li>✍️ <strong>Writing:</strong> Daily journaling + AI feedback (ChatGPT) to catch mistakes and learn natural phrasing.</li>
-  <li>🎙️ <strong>Speaking:</strong> Solo Google Meet calls and conversation apps to practice expressing thoughts in present, past, and future tenses.</li>
+  <li>🎙️ <strong>Speaking:</strong> Solo Google Meet calls to practice expressing thoughts in present, past, and future tenses — or <strong>shadowing</strong> (repeating a short audio/video clip in real time, mimicking rhythm and pronunciation) on days you want to work on flow instead of free speech.</li>
+  <li>🔁 <strong>Review:</strong> Spaced repetition of vocabulary — due flashcards plus any gaps flagged by AI feedback on your journal — before starting the next coursebook section.</li>
 </ul>

 <h2 id="the-tools">The Tools</h2>